tosdr/tosback-versions/Clockify/Terms of Service.md

 *   (a) are not intended to derogate from, or limit the application of, any statutory limitation or exclusion of liability;
 *   (b) shall not be construed to limit the amount of, or excuse User from paying, any fee or other consideration owed hereunder.

 [Security policy](https://clockify.me/security) is applicable only to User Content on Cloud Clockify.
-COING has no control and cannot be held liable for the breach of security of any User’s data outside Cloud Clockify (for example, when a User installs Clockify desktop app, some data may be stored locally).
-[Security policy](https://clockify.me/security) also does not apply to the security of a Client’s data (please see Section 25.6. of these Terms of Use for more information).
+COING has no control and cannot be held liable for the breach of security of any User's data outside Cloud Clockify (for example, when a User installs Clockify desktop app, some data may be stored locally).
+[Security policy](https://clockify.me/security) also does not apply to the security of a Client's data (please see Section 25.6. of these Terms of Use for more information).

 16\.
 INDEMNIFICATION
 --------------------